ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 In addition to the transaction calldata, there are 109 bytes of transaction header (destination address, signature, etc.).
 The total cost is therefore `109*16+576+160=2480`, and we are wasting about 6.5% of that.

-## The solution when you don't control the destination {#the-solution-when-you-dont-control-the-destination}
+## Reducing costs when you don't control the destination {#reducing-costs-when-you-dont-control-the-destination}

 Assuming that you do not have control over the destination contract, you can still use a solution similar to [this one](https://github.com/qbzzt/ethereum.org-20220330-shortABI).
 Let's go over the relevant files.